 Sharing best practice: Learning from labs on my trip to the U.S

-UC Davis: There I spent an entire day touring the campus and talking with Allen Doyle, the Sustainability manager and green labs lead.
-He keyed me in on the mostly US based networks of research-related staff and updated me on a whole host of projects in motion.
+There I spent an entire day touring the campus and talking with Allen Doyle, the Sustainability Manager and green labs lead.
+He keyed me in on the mostly US-based networks of research-related staff and updated me on a whole host of projects in motion.
 We spoke particularly about the advancement of lab sustainability and our respective methods of penetrating research communities with topics such as improved cold storage management.

-Stanford: Main contact was Moira Hafer.
-They are in the progress of setting up a university wide plug load survey, and will be including labs in this subject.
+The main contact was Moira Hafer.
+They are in the progress of setting up a university-wide plug load survey and will be including labs in this subject.
 They are not interested in focusing on labs quite yet, though they are considering implementing a labs program in September.

 Finally, I was also lucky enough to network with several people from start-ups from the bay area.
 It seems quite a fertile area for innovation, and the entire experience was a huge motivational boost not just for what can be done at Edinburgh, but for what can be done nationally and even worldwide.
 I look forward to applying some of the novel good practice methods I picked up there, and in return sharing what I pick up along the way.